anders94/bitcoin-cold-storage-check/README.md

     npm install

-Copy the addresses.json.example to addresses.json and edit to taste.
+Copy the addresses.json.example to addresses.json:

     cp addresses.json.example addresses.json

+Edit and add the addresses you wish to track.

 Run
 ---